Why Injection Molding from TTH is Ideal for Your Project

 Plastic injection molding uses a combination of thermal principles and pressure to create the parts and components you need for your business.
-Plastic material is melted into a liquid state and then forced into a mold under high pressure.
+During plastic injection molding, plastic material is melted into a liquid state and then forced into a mold under high pressure.
 The part quickly cools and solidifies to create the unit.
 The molds that provide the form for the part are typically made of either aluminum or stainless steel and can be single or multi-cavity.

 Plastic Injection Materials